Heat waves. Severe drought. Extreme forest fires.

 Now, with California’s rainy season in the rearview mirror and a hot, dry summer fast approaching, forecasters say La Niña has a 59% chance of continuing through the summer, and up to a 55% chance of persisting through the summer. fall.

 “Last year, one thing that made fire season especially active was the extreme heat waves that occurred throughout the West during the summer,” Williams said.
 “So we are in a similar situation this year, where we are going to go into the summer with extremely dry conditions.
 What we don’t know yet is whether there are going to be more record heat waves this year.
-That is why there is still a lot of uncertainty about how the fire season will unfold.”
+That is why there is still a lot of uncertainty regarding how the fire season will unfold.”

 Global warming due to human activity has increased the likelihood of severe heat waves, and higher temperatures also worsen drought by causing snow cover to melt faster and more precipitation to fall as rain instead of snow.